ArchitectingSoftware/CS472-Class-Files/README.md

 # CS472-Class-Files

+**Course Name:** Computer Networks: Theory, Applications and Programming

-This repo is where I will be sharing class files, either code stubs for homework, or code that I will be covering in class that you might want to play with.
+This repository is where I will be sharing class files, including code stubs for homework, or code that I will be reviewing in class.

+The course syllabus (subject to change) for CS472 can be found [HERE](./CS472-Syllabus.pdf)